hqjenny/ArchSyn/scripts/README.md

 You should see the executables: gen-dpp, gen-par, gen-sync and decoup-mem, under the /bin folder

 ## To run it:
-We have a sample design under ArchSyn/archsyn_regression.
+We have a sample design spmv under ArchSyn/archsyn_regression.
 1. `cd <ARCHSYN_ROOT>/ArchSyn/archsyn_regression`
 2. Edit the path in install_dir.sh to your LLVM bin folder
 3. The source code is archsyn_regression/spmv/spmv.cpp, to compile it